stat545ubc-2024/steam-games-shiny-app/README.md

 * **Interactive Filtering**:
  - Users can select one or more variables to see detailed information about each Steam game.

- - Among these selected variables, the user can further enter text or values to do a precise Search.
+ - Among these selected variables, the user can further enter text or values to do a precise search.

  - If users want to search certain name or id of team games, they can use the search bar on the top right.